lohitpt252003/DATA/README.md

 The use of `index.json` files in the `problems` and `users` directories provides a quick way to get a list of all items without having to traverse the entire directory structure.
 The individual entity directories (e.g., `P1`, `S1`, `U1`) contain the specific data for that entity.

 This structure is designed to be easily extensible.
 Problems are primarily added and managed manually.
 To add a new problem, you would create a new directory with a unique problem ID (e.g., `P3`) under `data/problems/` and populate it with the necessary `meta.json`, `problem.md`, and `testcases` files.
 This manual approach ensures direct control over problem data.
+Mathematical expressions within problem descriptions and solutions are written using LaTeX syntax for rendering with KaTeX.

 ## Validation and Solution Scripts